About this tool

 After performing the pre-work, if you fulfill the requirements below, you can use the Change of Address tool to forward your old site signals to your new site.

-- You must be a verified owner of both the old and new properties in Search Console.
+- You must be an owner of both the old and new properties in Search Console.
 You must use the same Google account to manage both properties.

 - The Change of Address tool can be used only on properties at the domain level: that is, you can move example.com, m.example.com, or http://example.com.
 You cannot move properties at the path level, such as http://example.com/petstore/